 Social media platforms also provide free audience insights, so look out for news, trends, and topics relevant to your niche market.
 If you want to feel your audience’s pulse, why not post on Facebook community groups and ask pertinent questions?

-For instance, an aspiring yoga business in Cleveland, Ohio, might want to advertise on local Facebook groups and see if there’s an audience available.
+For instance, an aspiring yoga business owner in Cleveland, Ohio might want to advertise on local Facebook groups to see if there’s an audience available.

 Alternatively, you can research keywords and hashtags on your favorite social platform and see what people are saying.
 By analyzing their comments, you will discover ideas that will appeal to your audience.

-As you can see, identifying your niche market is a lengthy process, so if you’re thinking about launching a business, the most important thing you can do is provide value to people.
+As you can see, identifying your niche market can be a lengthy process.
+But if you’re thinking about launching a business, the most important thing you can do is provide value to people.

 Mass marketing is a bit like throwing a fishing net over the Pacific Ocean and seeing what you’ll catch, while the niche approach is more specific and requires bait, skill, and patience.

 Trying to appeal to everyone on the Internet is a waste of effort, time, and money.
 It’s also impossible.
 So think very carefully about your niche market and audience share.
 Any sector or industry you choose, from eCommerce to engineering, will require you to have specialist skills, and that’s where your business can prosper.

 Another big thing you’ll need no matter your sector: a brand identity that instantly conveys your niche and competitive advantage.
 This way, potential customers get a sense of what to expect with your company and feel compelled to learn more about your offerings.
 With this learning comes more potential interest in a purchase.
 And with Namecheap’s brand identity maker, developing an effective identity is an affordable, quick process.